causal3900/causal3900.github.io/01_defining_counterfactuals.Rmd

 > Aug 27. [**Slides.**](assets/slides/1-2_defining_causal_effects.pdf)
 After class, read Chapter 1 of [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/).

-Today we will define average causal effects in the potential outcomes framework.
+Today we will define causal effects in the potential outcomes framework.

 By the end of class, you will be able to